Dateline: October 27, 2012 – Silver City, New Mexico

 Gabriele then took a crack, and after a few misses, he too got one.
 It was almost completely dark, and we had a long hike ahead of us, but we had done it.

 Gabi with his Gila.
 It was his only fish of the day, but he made it count.
 And does he have perfect teeth or what?

 Of course, I didn’t catch my Gila trout wearing an Elvis jumpsuit, so although I do get the species, Martini gets all the style points.
 And Gabi gets all the points for inspiration.

 The hike back up wasn’t nearly as painful as I had anticipated, because our mission had been accomplished and I was basking in the glow of accomplishment and a heavy dose of adrenaline.
 We reached the crest and walked down the dark road, singing “Don’t be Cruel” at the top of our lungs, the full band – Elvis Elli, Sexy Rexy, Stevie Wonder, and Martini, the little-known fifth Backstreet Boy.

 Moonrise as we hike out of the canyon and head for the fried food.

 That night found us eating the sort of celebratory dinner that makes cardiologists wince.
 It was apparently fried food night at the local steakhouse, and the closest thing to roughage was the onion rings.
 We toasted Rex, we toasted the trout and the suckers, and we toasted the onion rings.
-Martini swore we would return to capture the bonytail chub, so we toasted the roundtail chub as well.
+We toasted Elvis in general, and many of his songs individually.
 After all that toasting, I decided it was best to walk back to the hotel.
 “How far is it?”
 I asked Rex.
 “About a mile.” he said.
 I took a taxi.

 Just another Saturday night, in a rural hotel room in my underwear with two Elvis impersonators.